Welcome to Woodpecker's Class Page!

 MEET THE YEAR 5 TEAM!

-Along with your children, Mrs Kelly, Miss Hall, Mrs Parker and Mrs Fowkes make up the Year 5 team.
+Along with your children, Mrs Kelly and Mrs Parker make up the Year 5 team.
 Just like woodpeckers, we have lots of energy and we work hard.
 We try persevere and show resilience until we reach our goals, whilst having lots of fun!

 Our timetable for the first half of Autumn Term 2020.